-The next discussion group courses will be held in a virtual environment during Autumn/Winter 2020.
-Each course will consist of four discussion groups, which will last up to two hours, on a weekly/fortnightly basis.
+There will be three virtual discussion group courses from January 2021.
+Each course will consist of four discussion group sessions, which will last up to two hours, on a weekly or fortnightly basis.

 How to apply

-The application dates for candidates wishing to apply to join a judge-led discussion group course for the Autumn/Winter 2020 have not yet been announced.
-Please visit the PAJE webpage where further details can be found.
+The application round for candidates wishing to apply to join a virtual judge-led discussion group course for the Winter/Spring 2021 is now closed.

 Candidates who applied will be notified in mid-December as to whether or not they have been successful in securing a place on one of the three virtual discussion group courses.